Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/configuration_structure.md

 ```

-Variables present in the template need to be defined in the respective config `yaml` - [see 'Configuration YAML Structure'](../configuration/yaml_config).
+Variables present in the template need to be defined in the respective config`yaml` - [see 'Configuration YAML Structure'](../configuration/yaml_config).

 ### Dashboard JSON

 When you create a dashboard in the Dynatrace UI it is private by default.
 All the dashboards deployed for Monaco need to be shared publicly with other users.

-You can change this in the dashboard settings, or by just changing your checked in `json` file.
+You can change this in the dashboard settings, or by just changing your checked-in `json` file.

 We recommend the following values for the `dashboardMetadata`: